 - Does my company’s news have a national focus with a clearly-defined target audience?

-- Is your company experienced in dealing with the media, or are you comfortable in an interview situation with a journalist?
+- Is your company experienced working the media, or are you comfortable in an interview situation with a journalist?

-- Is my company’s messaging established and is an overall strategy currently in place so that the focus is now mainly on increasing PR?
+- Is my company’s messaging established and is an overall strategy in place so that the focus is now on increasing PR?

 - Do you know what media you would like to be featured in?

-Under a Pay-for-Performance arrangement, the burden initially is on the PR agency inasmuch as it absorbs the risk of creating product (e.g., research, pitch, etc.) and incurring costs before measurable results are known.
-If the work is successful, the client perceives the agency’s “say-do” ratio to be high and thus, a trust-based relationship is formed.
+Matrix Marketing Group goes the extra mile to understand what the client does and what its needs are before developing and delivering a client’s message to the media.
+Under a Pay-for-Performance arrangement, the burden is on the PR agency inasmuch as it absorbs the risk of creating product (e.g., research, pitch, etc.) and incurring costs before measurable results are known.

-The Pay-for-Performance PR model offered by only a select number of PR agencies today is ideal for start-ups, venture-funded companies and those companies desiring to re-brand or re-launch their products, services, or in some cases, their overall image.
-This model can also effectively assist companies who are already established but who just want to raise public awareness.
+The Pay-for-Performance PR program is ideal for start-ups, venture-funded companies and those companies desiring to re-brand or re-launch their products, services, or their overall image.
+This model can also assist companies who are already established but who just want to raise public awareness.